aboutcode-org/aboutcode/docs/source/scancode-toolkit/contribute/contrib_doc.rst

 If you want to convert a ``.md`` file to a ``.rst`` file, this `tool <https://github.com/chrissimpkins/md2rst>`_ does it pretty well.
 You'd still have to clean up and check for errors as this contains a lot of bugs.
-But this is definately better than converting everything by yourself.
+But this is definitely better than converting everything by yourself.

 This will be helpful in converting GitHub wiki's (Markdown Files) to reStructuredtext files for Sphinx/ReadTheDocs hosting.